Docker Deep Dive - Nigel Poulton - E-Book

 The Open Container Initiative (OCI) governs low-level container standards and maintains specifications for runtimes, image format, and registries.

-The CNCF hosts important cloud-native projects and helps them mature into production-grade tools.
+The CNCF provides support for important cloud-native projects and helps them mature into production-grade tools.

 The Moby project hosts low-level tools developers can use to build container platforms.